lehai-ml/lehai-ml.github.io/_blogs/trajectory_clustering.md

     data = mydata,
     control = list(iter.max = 500, minprior = 0))

-This code will try out different configuration of the data, and allow us to choose the best fit model (different number of groups).
+This code will try out different configurations of the data, and allows us to choose the best fit model.
 Of interest to us are the following parameters:

-    k-> the number of latent subpopulations we want the model to test. nrep -> number of random initialisation.
+* k-> the number of latent subpopulations we want the model to test.
+* nrep -> number of random initialisation.
 Here, the model can find a local minima, but may not be the most optimal output.

-In this particular model, we have fitted ``y`` as the dependent variable of ``time``.
+In all model configurations, we have fitted ``y`` as the dependent variable of ``time``.
 The error variance is the same in all data groups.

 Example output: